sidecartridge/sidecart-site-dev-docs/how_to.md

 2. Open a terminal.
 3. Type `sudo fdisk -l` to list all the storage devices.
 Identify your microSD card's name (usually `/dev/sdb` or `/dev/mmcblk0` or similar).
 4. Type `sudo umount /dev/sdX*` replacing `X` with your microSD card letter.
-5. Type `sudo mkfs.vfat -F 16 /dev/sdX` again replacing `X` with your microSD card letter to format it to FAT16.
+5. If you want to format it to FAT16, type `sudo mkfs.vfat -F 16 /dev/sdX` again replacing `X` with your microSD card letter to format it to FAT16.
+6. If you want to format it to exFAT, type `sudo mkfs.exfat /dev/sdX` instead.
+Probably you will need to install some packages before, please check what your distribution needs.
 6. Once the process completes, you can safely eject the microSD card.

 **Using GParted (GUI):**